matijalink/hello-world/README.md

 # hello-world
 This is my first github repository name!
 <?php
-//I have strated it becaouse i want to learn programming!
+//I have strated it because i want to learn programming!
 ?>